nikkijuk/lifegoals/README.md

 $ flutter pub add --dev freezed
 ```

-if we want to have json serialization/deserialization we needd also
+if we want to have json serialization/deserialization we need also

 ```sh
 $ flutter pub add json_annotation